 Mission Australia’s social enterprises work like any other business, except our first priority is to help create healthy and productive communities.

-In Victoria, our social enterprises focus on alleviating youth unemployment in pockets of disadvantage.
 They give young people the chance to learn new skills, build workplace confidence and gain qualifications.
 Trainees also receive support to overcome any other personal challenges that may have held them back in the past.

 There is no fixed definition for a social enterprise, but we like this one:

 Social enterprises are businesses whose primary purpose is the common good.
 They use the methods and disciplines of business and the power of the marketplace to advance their social, environmental and human justice agendas.Social Enterprise Alliance, USA

 Our partners at Westpac also recognise that there are several definitions, but believe there are two key elements to a social enterprise: